robclewley/fovea/README.md

     }
 ```

 Once this format is used to create specifications of how the plotter should use each dimension of the Pointset input, multiple datasets of different types can be plotted with a single call to _add_dataPoints()_.
-The following code snippets both plot the same artists, but demonstrate the difference between adding data at the diagnosticGUI level (with _add_dataPoints_) and adding data at the plotter2D level (with _add_data_).
+The following code snippets both plot the same artists, but demonstrate the difference between adding data at the diagnosticGUI level (with _add_dataPoints_) and adding data at the Plotter level (with _add_data_).

 Using _plotter.add_data_: